 We have used Atom Learning with our own children and students.
 The feedback from them is that they are motivated by being able to choose an avatar and receive reward badges.
 The questions are realistic and getting used to answer online questions within a time limit helps to improve speed.
 The platform is also beneficial because it gives instant feedback on whether a question is right or wrong.
 If it is wrong it offers an explanation.
 There is also the ability to attempt topics again if they have not been fully understood.

 Cambridge Academic Tuition also has an exclusive offer for the home version of the platform, Atom Nucleus.
-By using the link on this page, our students will benefit from a 20% discount on the first payment (1 month or 1 year) should they wish to continue beyond the 5-day free trial.
+By using our gift, students will benefit from up to 30% off a year's subscription when subscribing for a year.

 Cambridge Academic Tuition